prysmaticlabs/documentation/website/docs/audits/phase0.md

 ---
 id: phase0
-title: Phase 0 Audits
+title: Prysm Audits
-sidebar_label: Phase 0
+sidebar_label: Security Audits
 ---

-Prysmatic Labs' ETH2 implementation for Phase 0 has received the following audits.
+Prysmatic Labs' implementation for Phase 0 of Ethereum proof-of-stake has received the following audits.

 ## Quantstamp

-Quantstamp has reviewed the whole codebase of the Prysm ETH 2.0 client implementation.
+Quantstamp has reviewed the whole codebase of the Prysm client implementation.
 We have found a number of issues spanning all severity levels.
 Some of the high severity issues were resolved before completion of the review.
 Overall the code is well-written.
 There are many ways, however, in which it can be improved to follow best practices.
 For example, code clones are relatively common.
 Furthermore, despite being mostly self-documenting, inline code documentation is lacking.
 We have no doubt that it would be useful for future contributors.
 Despite being accompanied by the official ETH 2.0 documentation, the implementation is very nuanced and complex.
 The code does not always follow the specification (or it is not clear